An overview of online payments

 The definitions of those options are as follows:

-• Disabled: online payments will not be offered for this appointment type.
+• Disabled: online payments will not be offered for this appointment type in the online booking process.

 • Allow payment during booking: online payments will be allowed, but not required.
 Patients can book this appointment type without paying before booking the appointment.